 Tips for Optimizing a Legal Press Release:

 1. You should do your keyword research using Google’s keyword tool.
-Choose keywords that have over 100,000 monthly searches and a competition index of.4 or below.
+Choose legal keywords that have over 100,000 monthly searches and a competition index of.4 or below.

 2. Don’t overuse these keywords.
 Try to only use 3-5 of these keywords within the press release – and only use 2-3 instances of each keyword – max.